 It is possible that a parent may have a court order that requires both parents to consent, or a court order prohibiting the other parent from making healthcare decisions for a child.
 If such assertions are made, a dental practice should request a copy of the court order.

-Regardless of whether the step-parent is the child’s adoptive parent or legal guardian and can provide treatment consent, a step-parent may be financially responsible for the minor patient’s treatment, and often a step-parent’s dental benefits will be utilized.
-In this case, the step-parent may have access to the financial documentation, but unless the child’s adoptive parent or legal guardian, may not have access to the minor patient’s treatment records.
+Regardless of whether the step-parent is the child’s adoptive parent or legal guardian and can provide treatment consent, a step-parent may be financially responsible for the minor patient’s treatment.
+Often, a step-parent’s dental benefits will be utilized.
+In this case, the step-parent may have access to the financial documentation, but the child’s adoptive parent or legal guardian, may not have access to the minor patient’s treatment records.

 An emancipated minor may consent to his or her own dental treatment.
 Otherwise, minors cannot give consent for dental or general healthcare treatment.
 Minors who are 12 years old or older have certain consent rights, but only with regard to diagnosis and treatment for drug and alcohol abuse, pregnancy, sexual assault, infectious and communicable diseases, HIV/AIDS, sexually transmitted diseases, and outpatient mental health.

-An emancipated minor is an individual under 18 years old and is either (a) married or divorced; (b) is on active duty with the US armed forces; or (c) received a declaration of emancipation from the court.
+An emancipated minor is an individual under 18 years old and is either (a) married or divorced; (b) on active duty with the US armed forces, or (c) received a declaration of emancipation from the court.